L-Kiriroath/Dictionary/README.md

 This project aims to create a dictionary platform personalized to you.

 ## 1. Project Description
-The project takes user input theough the terminal.
-Currently, you are able to add words, part of speach, and definition, and you can view those words which is arranged alphabetically.
+The project takes user input though the terminal.
+Currently, you are able to add words, part of speech, and definition, and you can view those words which is arranged alphabetically.
-- This project uses postgres as a datbase to store your words
+- This project uses postgres as a database to store your words
 - It uses a while loop which means that it will run until the user tell it to stop

 ## 2. How to Install and Run the Project
 1.  install postgres and psycopg2 in your machine before running this program link to installation guide: [How to Run PostgreSQL in Visual Studio Code](https://youtu.be/QLsDKboLxjU)
 2. run the Dict_DB code once to innitialize the database
 3. run the Dictionary code to use the app